Temporal Arteritis

 Causes

-The exact cause of GCA is unknown.
+What causes GCA is not known.
 The immune system attacks healthy arteries.
-This causes inflammation.
-It is not known what causes the immune system to be overactive.
+This causes swelling.
+It is not known what causes the immune system to do this.

 SymptomsandDiagnosis